Section 8 - Appeals/Grievance Process

 A student’s parent may appeal a bus suspension by calling the school principal or assistant principal.
 The parent must come to the school and have a conference with a school administrator and a representative from the transportation department as part of the appeal.
-The student may be permitted to ride a bus pending the outcome of his/her bus suspension appeal as long as s/he behaves.
-If expulsion has been recommended, a student cannot ride a bus until the Board rules on his/her expulsion.
+The student may be permitted to ride a bus pending the outcome of their bus suspension appeal as long as they behave.
+If expulsion has been recommended, a student cannot ride a bus until the Board rules on their expulsion.

 The appeal process for a suspension begins at the school level with the school principal.
-Below is the are questions and answers to assist with that process.
+Below are questions and answers to assist with the process.

-A If the student’s parents want to appeal the suspension, they should notify the principal in writing before the student’s suspension is over.
-When the principal receives the notice from the student’s parents that they wish to appeal, s/he will offer to arrange a conference with the student’s parents.
+- If the student’s parents want to appeal the suspension, they should notify the principal in writing within five (5) school days of the out-of-school suspension.
+When the principal receives the notice from the student’s parents that they wish to appeal, they will offer to arrange a conference with the student’s parents.
 The student’s parents may prefer to discuss their appeal with the principal by telephone.
 If the student’s parents do not notify the principal in writing before the end of the student’s suspension that they want to appeal, the suspension is final.

-A The student’s parents (and the student if s/he is present) will discuss with the principal what has occurred.
+- The student’s parents (and the student if they are present) will discuss with the principal what has occurred.
 The principal will go over the incident that led to the suspension and review the evidence supporting the suspension.
 The principal also will review the process that was followed leading up to the decision to suspend the student.
-This will include a review of how the student was told about the accusations and the evidence against the student and how the student was allowed an opportunity to tell his/her side of the story.
+This will include a review of how the student was told about the accusations and the evidence against the student and how the student was allowed an opportunity to tell their side of the story.

-If the student or his/her parents believe that the school did not follow all of the requirements for suspending the student, the student must tell the principal exactly what was not done that the student believes should have been done.
-For example, if the assistant principal did not give the student something in writing that told the student what s/he was accused of doing, the student must tell the principal that at this conference or the student cannot later complain about not being advised in writing of the accusations against the student.
+If the student or their parents believe that the school did not follow all of the requirements for suspending the student, the student must tell the principal exactly what was not done that the student believes should have been done.
+For example, if the assistant principal did not give the student something in writing that told the student what they were accused of doing, the student must tell the principal that at this conference or the student cannot later complain about not being advised in writing of the accusations against the student.

 If the principal agrees with the student’s parents that one (1) or more requirements for suspending the student were overlooked, the principal can then comply with those requirements at the conference or can start the suspension process from the beginning and go through it again.

 If there are witnesses who had not been interviewed prior to the suspension, whom the student thinks may have information about the incident, then the student should inform the principal of the names of those witnesses at this conference.
-The principal may decide to interview those witnesses before making his/her final decision or the principal may believe that s/he has enough information already to make a final decision.
+The principal may decide to interview those witnesses before making their final decision or the principal may believe that they have enough information already to make a final decision.

-A The principal will provide the student and his/her parents a written decision within five (5) school days of the conference.
+- The principal will provide the student and their parents a written decision within five (5) school days of the conference.

-A Any record of the suspension will be taken out of the student’s records and the student will be given the opportunity to make up all schoolwork that s/he missed, without penalty.
+- Any record of the suspension will be taken out of the student’s records and the student will be given the opportunity to make up all schoolwork that they missed, without penalty.

-A The student may appeal the principal’s decision to the Area Superintendent or a person designated by the Area Superintendent.
-To appeal to the Area Superintendent the student must notify him/her in writing within five (5) school days of the date of the principal’s final decision.
+- The student may appeal the principal’s decision to the Area Superintendent/Chief or a person designated by the Area Superintendent/Chief.
+To appeal to the Area Superintendent/Chief the student must notify them in writing within five (5) school days of the date of the principal’s final decision.

 If parents or students have a problem with a teacher or an administrator, or disagrees with their decision on some matter other than suspensions or expulsions, they are encouraged to attempt to solve the problem or disagreement directly with the teacher or administrator.
 Decisions involving suspensions or expulsions are governed by the discipline procedures in the Code of Student Conduct.
 This policy does not apply to complaints of discrimination or harassment on the basis of the student’s age, sex, race, color, national origin, ethnicity, religion, disability, sexual orientation, marital status, or other characteristics protected by federal or state law or Board policy.
 Such complaints are governed by Policy 5517.

-A If the student does not believe the problem has been solved after talking with the teacher or assistant principal, the student should describe the problem in writing and give it to the principal within three (3) school days of when the problem occurred.
+- If the student does not believe the problem has been solved after talking with the teacher or assistant principal, the student should describe the problem in writing and give it to the principal within five (5) school days of when the problem occurred.
 Complaints related to discrimination or harassment must be submitted within sixty (60) days of the problem occurring.

-A The principal will investigate the student’s problem and give the student a written decision on how s/he will resolve the problem.
+- The principal will investigate the student’s problem and give the student a written decision on how they will resolve the problem.
 That written decision will be provided to the student within five (5) school days from the day the student gave the written description of the problem to the principal.

-A If a student is not satisfied with the way that the principal has resolved the problem, the student may request in writing that the Area Superintendent’s office or his/her designee, review the decision of the principal and make a final decision in the matter.
-The Area Superintendent’s office will give the student the final decision within five (5) school days from the date that the office received the student’s written request to review the matter.
-There is no appeal from the final decision of the Area Superintendent’s office.
+- If a student is not satisfied with the way that the principal has resolved the problem, the student may request in writing that the Area Superintendent’s/Chief’s office or their designee, review the decision of the principal and make a final decision in the matter.
+The Area Superintendent’s/Chief’s office will give the student the final decision within five (5) school days from the date that the office received the student’s written request to review the matter.
+There is no appeal from the final decision of the Area Superintendent’s/Chief’s office.

-A If the student’s problem originally was with the principal and the student does not believe the problem was solved after talking with the principal; the student should describe the problem in writing and give it to the Area Superintendent’s office within three (3) school days of when the problem occurred.
+- If the student’s problem originally was with the principal and the student does not believe the problem was solved after talking with the principal; the student should describe the problem in writing and give it to the Area Superintendent’s/Chief’s office within five (5) school days of when the problem occurred.
 Complaints related to discrimination or harassment must be submitted within sixty (60) days of the problem occurring.
-The matter will be reviewed by the Area Superintendent’s office and they will provide the student with a final written decision within five (5) school days from the date that the student gave them the written description of the problem.
-There is no appeal from the final decision of the Area Superintendent’s office.
+The matter will be reviewed by the Area Superintendent’s/Chief’s office and they will provide the student with a final written decision within five (5) school days from the date that the student gave them the written description of the problem.
+There is no appeal from the final decision of the Area Superintendent’s/Chief’s office.